-The model is expected to allow for the quantification of apple effects of adverse scenarios.
-There are two possible approaches to generate the nuple effects; they could be:
+The model is expected to allow for the quantification of ripple effects of adverse scenarios.
+There are two possible approaches to generate the ripple effects; they could be:

-- automatically generated by the model; or - manually created by the actuary by modifying the oppopulate assumptions.
+- automatically generated by the model; or - manually created by the actuary by modifying the appropriate assumptions.

-For example, for a P&C insurer, the model could be built star that reinsurance rates will automatically increase in the year following a cate troppe - alternatively, the actuary may manually modify the relevant parameters.
-For a life closurer, increases in new money interest rates may provide an incentive for tome olicyholders to lapse products that do not adjust, or slowly adjust, policy enterest to changes in interest rates.
+For example, for a P&C insurer, the model could a built such that reinsurance rates will automatically increase in the year following a chastrophe - alternatively, the actuary may manually modify the relevant parameters.
+For a life insurer, increases in new money interest rates may provide an incentify for some policyholders to lapse products that do not adjust, or slowly adjust, policy clements to changes in interest rates.
 The change in lapse rate could be modeled automatically based on changes in interest rates or the actuary could make the adjustment manually.